vardilab/host-virus-pairing/README.md

 ```
 NOTE: We also manually removed a long repetitive sequence from the output file.

-#### Transcripts are selected from the 72 linked cells in order to create a reference database
+#### Transcripts are selected from the 72 linked cells in order to create a reference database using filterbyname.sh utility from BBmap

 inputs: deduplicated transcripts, with low-complexity transcripts removed from all cells (cells.transcripts.95.bbduk.fasta); text file with barcodes from the 72 cells (filtered_cells_list.txt)
 output: deduplicated transcripts, with low-complexity transcripts removed from the 72 identified cells